 This is the second post in our series of steps you can take in 15 minutes or less to make a huge improvement in your finances.
 In step one, we talked about the importance of boosting your 401k contributions, even if only by 2-3%.

-TL;DR – Instead of sending all your take-home pay to a single checking account, send all of your income into a Savings account instead of a checking account.
-Then set up a recurring monthly transfer from that Savings account into your bill-paying checking at the end of each month to cover your average expenses.
+TL;DR – Send all of your income into a Savings account instead of a checking account.
+Then set up a recurring monthly transfer from that Savings account into your checking account at the end of each month to cover your average expenses.
 This effectively ‘fixes’ your spending at a constant dollar amount. ***This is the best thing you can do for yourself financially!***

 - In your direct deposit, or however you get paid, change the banking info from everything going into your checking to everything into your savings account.

 - Next, log into your bank account and set up a monthly, recurring transfer from the Savings account that’s getting all your income now, into your checking account that pays all your bills.

 - Set the monthly transfer to your average monthly spending (see below for how to get this), plus a little bit extra to make sure you have enough.

 - If you can’t be bothered to estimate your spending, just set the monthly transfer equal to your monthly pay.
 If you get paid monthly, use your last month’s takehome pay stub as your monthly transfer (make sure to use the take-home amount, not the gross!)
 Get paid every two weeks?
 Multiply your last stub by 26/12.
 Twice a month?
 Multiply your pay by two.